Laurinevdstolpe/minor-data-science/personal_portfolio.md

-**Personal portfolio of Laurine van de Stolpe** (Parcel)
+# Personal portfolio of Laurine van de Stolpe (Parcel)

-Datacamp courses:
+student name: Laurine van de Stolpe
+Student number: 18122256
+course: applied data science minor
+Instructors: Tony Andrioli;  Brian de Keijzer;  Brian de Keijzer;  Geertruida in 't Veld;  Ruud Vermeij;  Jeroen Vuurens;

+task definition: This portfolio summerizes my individual work and effort for the parcel project of the applied data science minor at the the hageu university.
+In the parcel project we aim to predict the number of parcels for the next day.

+the main research question and subquestions are:
+-
+-
+-
+-
+-

+Datacamp courses I have finished:
-- 10 courses of Datacamp, see screenshots (in repository -> minor-data-science). https://github.com/Laurinevdstolpe/minor-data-science/blob/main/2020-09-29%20(11).png
+- 10 courses of Datacamp
+https://github.com/Laurinevdstolpe/minor-data-science/blob/main/2020-09-29%20(11).png
 https://github.com/Laurinevdstolpe/minor-data-science/blob/main/2020-09-29%20(2).png
 https://github.com/Laurinevdstolpe/minor-data-science/blob/main/2020-09-29%20(3).png